gnevercodes/springBoot-learning/Maven/readme.md

 `maven validate` looks at pom.xml and checks is a valid xml maven project and reports it.
 `mvn clean` : deletes the target folder.
+`mvn compile` : compiles the classes and puts them in target folder . clean deletes it while this does this .

 ### Pom xml file :